thepassle/batching-blog/README.md

 ## Intro

 [LitElement](https://lit-element.polymer-project.org/) is a base class for developing web components.
-It's very lightweight, very fast at what it does, and takes a lot of the heavy lifting of writing web components out of the developers hands, by being lazy (or: efficient).
+It's very small, and very efficient at updating, and takes a lot of the heavy lifting of writing web components out of the developers hands, by being lazy (or: efficient).

 Some questions that I often get during workshops, or from new colleagues who have just started working with LitElement are:
 - How exactly does LitElement achieve its efficient updates?